ciberp/esp8266-universal-sensor/README.md

 and configure them in the settings.
 Sensors data is displayed on webpage and can be pushed or pulled from it.
 Data can be periodically pushed:
  - to <a href="https://domoticz.com/">Domoticz</a> (home automation system) via domoticz http api
- - or via Simple http post
+ - to influxdb (TCP or UDP)
+ - to carbon (UDP)
+ - to redis (TCP)
 Or pulled via http as json data.

 Sensors data can be subscribed through MQTT protocol to mqtt broker/server.
 Output ports can be controlled via MQTT publish.

-Logging is also supported as syslog using TCP.
+Logging is also supported as syslog using UDP.

 Currently supported sensors: DS18B20, DHT11, DHT22, DHT21, AM2302, BME280, K-type with MAX6675, ultrasonic HC-SR04.
 I/O pins as
 output can be button or url controlled.